 Something else interesting about GDPR is that it illustrates how completely global the Internet is.
 These are European laws, applying strongly to US incorporated companies, and setting standards that become effective for users worldwide.

 Will there be further regulations more specific to what people post on social media and how they engage?
-Perhaps, but regardless it’s advisable to use the onset of GDPR as an opportunity for each of us to consider our social media conduct and whether we’re as open and respectful as possible, and to take steps accordingly.
+Perhaps.
+Regardless, it’s advisable to use the onset of GDPR as an opportunity for each of us to consider our social media conduct and whether we’re as open and respectful as possible.
+Then, take steps accordingly.

 eClincher and GDPR

 We’ll finish this post with one last disclaimer and suggestion.
 We are not lawyers. eClincher is a software company.
 This post is based on our research and understanding, but should not be considered legal advice.
-If you do have questions about how these new laws apply to you, we do recommend consulting with appropriate, credentialed experts.
+Have questions about how these new laws apply to you?
+We recommend consulting with appropriate, credentialed experts.